nevinengineer/portfolio/content/posts/2-7-19-the_joy_of_bad_code.md

 ## How can you put *joy* and *bad* in the same sentence?

 From any developer's point of view, bad code brings nothing but frustration, confusion and makes our inner-perfectionists cringe.
-If you are anything like me, you may be so bold as to scoff and wonder ***who actually got paid to write this?"
+If you are anything like me, you may be so bold as to scoff and wonder ***"who actually got paid to write this?"***

 Before you jump to any conclusions that I am defending lazy coding habits and anti-patterns, lets first look into what should be classified as truly "bad code"